-The best stand up comedy shows always seem to pick their content from current events.
-The performing comedian makes sensitive jokes that blur the lines between what’s offensive and what’s not, while also providing comic relief to intense and touchy topics that occupy current conversations all over the world.
-It honestly depends on your perspective and where you draw boundaries on what’s inappropriate.
+The best stand-up comedy shows seems to draw from current events.
+The performer makes semi-sensitive jokes that blur the lines between what’s offensive and what’s not — while providing comic relief for the intense and touchy topic driving current conversations all over the world.
+It honestly depends on your perspective and where you draw boundaries on what’s inappropriate….

 If you’ve never heard of famous comedian Dave Chappelle, then you might actually be from a completely different lifetime, but I won’t judge.
-He’s known for the Chappelle’s Show on Comedy Central, his multiple tv show appearances on Saturday Night Live, and many other self-titled comedy specials that have won him multiple Emmy and Grammy Awards over the course of his career.
-He released Sticks & Stones last year and won an Emmy for Equanimity the year before.
+He’s known for the Chappelle’s Show on Comedy Central, his multiple TV show appearances on Saturday Night Live, and many other self-titled comedy specials which have won him multiple Emmy and Grammy Awards over the course of his career.
+He released Sticks & Stones last year and before that, Equanimity.
 He’s performed all over the United States, from New York City to Los Angeles, always drawing in what’s relevant at the time.

 Chappelle’s new Netflix special, 8:46, took a more serious turn with what’s currently going on in the world.
 The title itself draws its name from the number of minutes that ex-police officer, Derek Chauvin, had his knee on George Floyd’s neck in Minneapolis, Minnesota, starting the global uproar that addresses police brutality and racism.
 And although comedy is his specialty, Dave Chappelle seized the opportunity to use his platform to speak up in these trying times.